-Toyota Motor Corp will voluntarily recall about 50,000 Sequoia sport utility vehicles because a glitch in the stability system can cause unexpected acceleration problems, the company said on Wednesday.
+Toyota Motor Corp will voluntarily recall about 50,000 Sequoia sport utilities because the stability system could cause an unexpected problem with low-speed acceleration, the company said on Wednesday.

-Some complaints alleged that vehicles were almost struck in traffic because of the accelerator response problems, according to a National Highway Traffic Safety Administration investigation begun in late 2008.
+But some complaints cited by investigators alleged that vehicles were almost struck in traffic because of the accelerator response issues, according to complaints cited by the safety agency.

-But Toyota said the system in Sequoias without the computer upgrade can, in limited cases, activate for a few seconds at low speeds -- about 9 miles per hour -- coming out of a stop.
+In limited cases, the stability system could activate at low speed, about 9 miles per hour, for a few seconds after acceleration from a stop.
 As a result, the SUV may not accelerate as quickly as the driver expects.

-The latest recall covers about 50,000 vehicles manufactured early in the year.
+The latest recall covers about 50,000 vehicles manufactured early in 2003 in Indiana, the note to dealers said.
 Separately, Toyota is recalling about 1,500 2003 Sequoia's in Canada for the same reason.

 The action on the Sequoias follows a voluntary recall announced on April 19 involving 9,400 2010 Lexus GX 460s sold in the United States and Canada to fix a rollover risk problem with stability software.

 That issue was first flagged by engineers at Consumer Reports.